 Chapter 1606: Montgomery GI Bill - Selected Reserve

 Chapter 1606 is the educational program for active members of the Selected Reserve.
 Selected Reserve components include the Army Reserve, Naval Reserve, Air Force Reserve, Marine Corps Reserve, Coast Guard Reserve, Army National Guard and Air National Guard.
-The Department of Defense and the Department of Homeland Security (Coast Guard) determine who is eligible for Chapter 1606.
-The Department of Veterans Affairs administers the program and pays benefits.
 Basic eligibility requires a six year obligation to serve in the Selected Reserve and satisfactory participation in required Selected Reserve training.

 Chapter 1607: Reserve Educational Assistance Program (REAP)

 Effective November 26, 2019, REAP benefits are no longer payable to claimants.
 Claimants with remaining entitlement under REAP will be evaluated to determine their eligibility for the Post-9/11 GI Bill.

 Chapter 35: Survivors' and Dependents' Educational Assistance Program (DEA)